Captain Kronos – Vampire Hunter: Critical reception

 The Monthly Film Bulletin wrote: "Neither straightfaced horror nor consistent send-up, it touches on too many conventions – Western, Grand Guignol, comic strip, movie serial – too quickly for the question of exact tone or proper genre ever really to be raised. (...)
 The film works best when the action is just allowed to barrel along, given the occasional nudge by an absurd line of dialogue."

 Variety wrote that the film "features a lot of kinky plot lines but never follows through.
 More bohemian audiences may find all manners of turn on, but the whole is an uneven tease ..."

 The Radio Times Guide to Films Alan Jones gave the film 3/5 stars, writing: "a bright and breezy blend of horror, comedy, swashbuckler and Italian western (...)
 A fun fear-frolic that became an instant Hammer cult."

 Leslie Halliwell called the film a "lively horror yarn with amusing asides."

 AllMovie called the film "one of the last great Hammer Films productions".

 Novelizations

-A novelization of the film with the title Kronos was written by Hugh Enfield and published by Fontana Books (978-0-00-613056-7) in the United Kingdom in 1972.
+A novelization of the film with the title Kronos was written by Hugh Enfield and published by Fontana Books (ISBN 978-0-00-613056-7) in the United Kingdom in 1972.

-A new novelization written by Guy Adams, also under the title Kronos, was published in 2011 by Arrow Publishing, in association with Hammer and the Random House Group (978-0-09-955624-4).
+A new novelization written by Guy Adams, also under the title Kronos, was published in 2011 by Arrow Publishing, in association with Hammer and the Random House Group (ISBN 978-0-09-955624-4).